BarbyKelly/Project-1/README.md

 #### Features Left to Implement

+- To adjust Image label on Benefits page
+- make diclaimer popup
+- add frequency video under energy tools
-- As project's due date is today, 22.12.2023, and the site is still not completely ok on mobile view, there is still a lot to do.
-Media settings, to adjust Image label on Benefits page, tidy up table on the landing page.
-Due to unforseen circumstances I was not able to work on the project for some of the days.
-I understand that I'll have an opportunity in 2024 to adjust this project, once Code Institute says it's ok to edit again.
+Due to unforseen circumstances I was not able to work on the project for some of the days, I made Student Care aware of this.
+I opted to submit project on the due date
+- Menu items to move to the right where is favicon

 ## Testing

 - Sign Up form requests @ sign
 ![Alt text](<sign up form - email address.png>)

+### Responsiveness

+- I used this website to check my page for responsiveness https://ui.dev/amiresponsive?url=https://barbykelly.github.io/Project-1/